ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 ### Usage in your own project

-To use the Ab4d.SharpEngine.Web library in your own project, follow those steps:
+To use the Ab4d.SharpEngine.Web library in your own project, follow these steps:
 - Create a new "Blazor WebAssembly Standalone App" project (use .Net 9 or newer).
 - Add reference to Ab4d.SharpEngine.Web NuGet package.
 - Copy the following files from this samples project to your project: